Garden waste permits

 Refunds for missed collections

 Refunds will not be given for missed collections.
-If a collection is missed and the bin was presented on time and correctly, report a missed collection online the collection will be completed as soon as possible.
+If a collection is missed and the bin was presented on time and correctly: report a missed collection online and the collection will be completed as soon as possible.
 If the bin is not presented correctly you will be required to wait until the next scheduled collection before it is emptied.

 Replacement permits